JohannesLorenz/lmms-wiki/Home.md

 [[FAQ]]

 ### Getting involved ###
-If you'd like to help developing LMMS, the following resources might help you getting an idea of what can to be done:
+If you'd like to help developing LMMS, the following resources might help you getting an idea of what can be done:

 [Issue tracker](https://github.com/LMMS/lmms/issues?state=open)
 [[LMMS ToDo (Roadmap)|Roadmap]]
 ([[Developer Discussion]])

-If you have found something you'd like to do, please first consider the projects coding conventions before writing any code or filing a pull request.
+If you have found something you'd like to do, please refer to the following articles on how to contribute:

 [[Guidelines on coding style|Coding Conventions]]
 [[Plugin development]]